nishchay/translations/static/english/learningCenter/request/requestHandling.md

 As application can have multiple stages like `local`, `test` and `live`.
 We can create route for `local` and `test` application stage.
 This can be defined using `stage` parameter of `@Route` annotation.
 Stage route is not applicable for `live` application stage.

-If we have defined route for `test` stage then that route will be avaiable for application stage `test` only.
+If we have defined route for `test` stage then that route will be available for application stage `test` only.
 See below example:

 ```php
 /**